-Use a simple SWOT Analysis template to sort Strengths, Weaknesses, Opportunities, and Threats (SWOT) of your organization.
+Use a simple SWOT Analysis template to find the big issues for your organization.

-How could the planning team gain a shared understanding of the way the enterprise functions in its environment?
-I suggest they could by using a clear reference model of the organization.
+How can the planning team gain a shared view of the way the enterprise functions in its environment?
+They could use a clear reference model of the organization.

-Have members of the management team complete the SWOT template on their own.
+Before the workshop the participants complete the template on their own.
 Following this, the managers share their views in small groups.
-I suggest that the Chief Executive Officer, invite the Chief Functional or Divisional Officers (CXOs), and their direct reports to this SWOT workshop.
 These top three layers of management then meet in small groups to agree an initial set of SWOTs.
 Then this enlarged group share their findings in a plenary session.

 The results of this work go to the strategic planning team.
-They undertake further in depth analysis to agree a final short list of key strategic issues, summarized in the cruciform chart of the SWOT Analysis.
+They do further in depth analysis.
+They then agree a final short list of key strategic issues.
+They summarize these in the cruciform chart of the SWOT Analysis.

 The SWOT chart may look simple.
 It contains a lot of meaning.